hantsy/jakartaee10-sandbox/docs/faces.md

 ### Removal of JSP as View

 JSP is a standalone specification for building Java web applications, it mainly acts as the **view** role in the traditional MVC frameworks.
 Nowadays there are still a lot of applications that use it to build web UIs.

-JSP is a view technology in the early JSF 1.x.
+JSP works as a view technology in the early JSF 1.x.
+Since JSF 2.0, Facelets becomes the default view engine.

-Since JSF 2.0, Facelets is the default view language.
-In Faces 4.0, it is physically removed.
+In Faces 4.0, JSP is physically removed.

 ### Better CDI Alignment